-The Applied Methods and Research Experience (AMRE) gives College of Wooster students the opportunity to apply classroom learning in the role of business and organizational consultants.
+AMRE provides College of Wooster students with the opportunity to apply classroom learning to solve real-world problems in the role of business and organizational consultants.

-The Applied Methods & Research Experience (AMRE) is a paid summer program where students work full-time (40 hours per week) for eight weeks.
-Approximately 25-35 students are assigned to small teams to work on pre-determined consulting projects.
+Students earn competitive wages working full-time (40 hours per week) for eight weeks over the summer.
+They are assigned to small teams to work on pre-determined consulting projects.
 Together the teams form an AMRE community that joins together to participate in many professional development opportunities including presentation best practices, professionalism coaching, team-building exercises, resume guidance, reflection and more.

 The structure of the program is based upon several research teams which work independently on separate projects, but also come together for discussion of progress.
 These teams are comprised of students (usually three) and a faculty advisor.
 The faculty advisor involvement is heavy initially as the student team becomes familiar with the project definition.
 After approximately two weeks, involvement becomes primarily advisory as the students work directly with client representatives and others.
 Student teams give weekly progress reports in the form of oral presentations, in addition to periodic presentations to their respective clients.
 Each team also gives a final oral presentation and written report to the client upon completion of the project.

 Participants receives a stipend of approximately $4400.*